What to Do If You Have Sensitive Teeth After Veneers

 Extremely spicy or sweet foods can also irritate your sensitive teeth; avoid eating them until your teeth feel better.

-See that you avoid chewing habits, like biting your nails or nibbling on a pen.
+See that you avoid bad chewing habits like biting your nails or nibbling on a pen.
 If you have a nightguard, make sure you use it every night to minimize teeth grinding that can damage your teeth’s enamel and worsen teeth sensitivity.